Kelso Multimodal Transportation Center: Boardings and alightings

-Historical events

-November 1993 accident
+Incidents

 A head-on crash between a Burlington Northern and Union Pacific train occurred just south of Kelso on November 11, 1993.
 Five crew were killed in the accident and subsequent fire, which was fueled by approximately 10000 USgal of diesel fuel on board the trains.
 The double track corridor in the area served around 60 passenger and freight trains per day, making it one of the busiest rail corridors in the United States at the time of the accident.
 The Kelso station was used as a staging area for Burlington Northern's Incident Response Unit.